 The Gingee Fort – Etymology

-- It was called Badshabad by The Bijapur Nawabs hold the fort from about 1660 to 1677 AD.
+- Initially, the Bijapur Nawabs, who held the fort from about 1660 to 1677 AD, called it Badshabad.

-- It was named Nusratgadh by the Mughals, who captured the fort in 1698 AD.
+- Subsequently, the Mughals named it Nusratgadh after capturing the fort in 1698 AD.

 The Gingee Fort – Legend

-The Fort is associated with the tragic story of Raja Tej Singh who was also known as Thesingu Raasan.
-Young and brave Tej Singh revolted against the Nawab of Arcot and was killed in the war that followed.
-His life and brave but tragic end was praised in numerous ballads.
+The fort is closely associated with the tragic legend of Raja Tej Singh, popularly known as Thesingu Raasan.
+According to folklore, the young and courageous Tej Singh revolted against the Nawab of Arcot and lost his life in the war that followed.
+Even today, numerous ballads praise his bravery and commemorate his heroic yet tragic end.

 History of Gingee Fort

-Gingee came into the hands of various ruling dynasties of South India starting from the Cholas.
+Gingee Fort passed through the hands of several ruling dynasties of South India, beginning with the Cholas.

-- The site of the small fort was originally built by the Chola dynasty during the 9th century AD
+- Subsequently, the Chola dynasty built the site of the small fort during the 9th century AD.

-- The fort was later modified by Kurumbur and again by Vijayanagar Empire during the 13th century and 14th century.
+- Later, the Kurumbur rulers and the Vijayanagar Empire modified the fort during the 13th and 14th centuries.

-- Taking advantage of the frequent skirmishes between the Nayakas of Gingee, Madurai and Tanjore, the Bijapur Sultans captured Gingee.
+- Taking advantage of frequent conflicts among the Nayakas of Gingee, Madurai, and Tanjore, the Bijapur Sultans captured the fort.

-- It was further strengthened by the Marathas under the leadership of Shivaji in 1677 AD.
+- Afterwards, the Marathas strengthened the fort under the leadership of Shivaji in 1677 AD.

 Architecture of Gingee Fort

-The enormous structure of the fort has been built at the most strategic location making it difficult for enemies to enter the premises.
-The Gingee Fort complex is on three hillocks: krishnagiri to the north, Chandrayandurg to the southeast and Rajagiri to the west.
-The complex houses a seven-storeyed Kalyana Mahal (marriage hall), granaries, a temple dedicated to its presiding deity Chenjiamman.
-The fortification of the complex has a sacred pond known as Aanaikulam.
+The massive structure of Gingee Fort stands at a highly strategic location, thereby making enemy entry extremely difficult.
+The fort complex spreads across three hillocks—Krishnagiri to the north, Chandrayandurg to the southeast, and Rajagiri to the west.
+Within the complex, visitors can explore the seven-storeyed Kalyana Mahal (marriage hall), ancient granaries, and a temple dedicated to the presiding deity Chenjiamman.
+Additionally, the fortification includes a sacred pond known as Aanaikulam.

 The Gingee Fort – Timings & Traveller Tips